 It also promotes breastfeeding.
 Having your baby in the same room as you will help you to recognise when your baby is hungry, tired or in need of a cuddle; it will make it easier for you to know when your baby is ready to feed.

 It is important to provide a safe sleep environment for your baby night and day.

-Because your new baby is still learning to breastfeed they can become confused if they are offered a teat or dummy.
-If your baby has ﬂuids other than breast milk they will breastfeed less and your breast milk supply will decrease.
-Frequent, unrestricted suckling at the breast will satisfy your baby and ensure that your milk supply continues to meets your baby’s needs.
+Because your new baby is still learning to breastfeed, they can become confused if they are offered a teat or dummy.
+If your baby has ﬂuids other than breast milk they will breastfeed less, and your breast milk supply will decrease.
+Frequent, unrestricted suckling at the breast will satisfy your baby and ensure that your milk supply continues to meet your baby’s needs.

 Breast milk only for the first six months

 When babies are exclusively breastfed, they need no other food or drink until at least six months of age.
 You can be confident that your baby is receiving enough breast milk in the early weeks if they have six or more heavy, wet nappies and at least one bowel motion a day.
 It’s also a good sign if your baby settles after most feeds.